igoroctaviano/learning-digital-pathology/02-dicom-wsi-format.md

 - Each tile position has 3 frames (one per optical path)
 - Frame mapping: `"1-1-0"` → DAPI (optical path "0"), `"1-1-1"` → FITC (optical path "1"), `"1-1-2"` → Rhodamine (optical path "2")
 - All optical paths retrieved from the same instance: `/instances/{SOPInstanceUID}/frames/{FrameNumber}`

+## Z-Planes (Multiple Focal Planes)

+Some specimens are thicker than the depth of field, requiring multiple focal planes:

+- Each Z-plane is stored as a **separate DICOM instance** (different `SOPInstanceUID`)
+- Z-value represents **nominal physical height** (in μm) above the slide surface
+- Z-planes can track curved surfaces (specimen thickness varies)
+- Z-value has meaning only in a local context (relative depths, not absolute measurements)

+**Use case**: Viewing different depths of a thick specimen without refocusing.

 ## DICOMweb: How Images are Retrieved